Dilipsutariya/IOT-Visualization/README.md

 3. Click on 'MindBogglers.mlappinstall' file to install the application
 4. Click on run the application.

-Using the app
+Use of the App
-a.
-Channel ID: Enter the channel ID for the channel if interest.
+1. Channel ID: Enter the channel ID for the channel if interest.
-b.
-ReadAPIKey: Enter ReadAPIKey for private channels
+2. ReadAPIKey: Enter ReadAPIKey for private channels
-c.
-StartDate: Start Date the selcted data.
+3. StartDate: Start Date the selcted data.
 The time will start at 12:00 AM unless otherwise selected.
-d.
-StartHour: Start Hour
+4. StartHour: Start Hour
-e.
-Min: Start Minute to read the data.
+5. Min: Start Minute to read the data.
-f.
-AM/PM: Ante Meridian, Post Meridian
+6. AM/PM: Ante Meridian, Post Meridian
-g.
-Duration: Select the time from that you want to plot the data from the start date and time.
+7. Duration: Select the time from that you want to plot the data from the start date and time.
-h.
-Compare Length: The time difference between the selcted date and the older time period.(Future Enhancement)
+8. Compare Length: The time difference between the selcted date and the older time period.(Future Enhancement)
-i.
-F1 through F8: Check box to include a particular field, if data is available.
+9. F1 through F8: Check box to include a particular field, if data is available.
-j.
-Update: Display the Plots using given filter.
+10. Update: Display the Plots using given filter.
-k.
-Quit: Stop the program and delete the UI figure.
+11. Quit: Stop the program and delete the UI figure.